tarojosh/jss-toolkit/README.md

 ## Description
 Josh's Security Suite is a personal CLI project built as an extension of a university assignment for User Interfaces & Design.

-It includes three core tools for basic password handling:
+It includes core tools for basic password handling:

+* Store passwords and the associated website in encrypted text to a safe file location

+* Easily access those those passwords by providing the name of the website

 * A password generator for creating strong ASCII-based passwords

-* An encryptor that base64-encodes passwords

-* A decryptor for quickly reversing base64-encoded strings

 The project uses the Click framework to create a multi-command CLI app, packaged using Poetry.